takimoto3/appleapi-core/README.md

 // 3.
 Create the appleapi Client with tracing
-// DefaultClientTrace provides a pre-configured trace that logs to the client's logger. client, err := appleapi.NewClient("", tp,
+// DefaultClientTrace provides a pre-configured trace that logs to the client's logger. client, err := appleapi.NewClient(appleapi.DefaultHTTPClientInitializer(), "", tp,
     appleapi.WithLogger(logger),
     appleapi.WithClientTrace(func(l *slog.Logger) *httptrace.ClientTrace {
         // The log level can be slog.LevelDebug, slog.LevelInfo, etc.